William Shatner: 2000–2009: Further films, and Denny Crane

 Two high-profile animated pictures released in 2006 featured Shatner in their cast.
 In DreamWorks' Over the Hedge, he voiced Ozzie, an opossum; in Walt Disney's The Wild, he had the role of the movie's villain, Kazar, a megalomaniacal wildebeest.
 In January 2007, he began posting daily autobiographical vlogs on the LiveVideo platform in a project that he named ShatnerVision; rebranded as The Shatner Project, his vlogging migrated to YouTube the following year.
 In December 2008, he experimented with the chat show genre in the humorous Shatner's Raw Nerve, which aired until March 2011.
 He expanded his work on YouTube in 2009, supplying the voice of Don Salmonella to the animated series The Gavones.

 Shatner made several guest appearances on The Tonight Show with Conan O'Brien, including in cameos in which he made fun of the Republican politician Sarah Palin.
-He opened mock-hostilities on July 27, 2009, with a poetry slam inspired recitation of the speech in which she had resigned the governorship of Alaska.
+He opened mock-hostilities on July 27, 2009, with a poetry slam-inspired recitation of the speech in which she had resigned the governorship of Alaska.
 Two days later, he ridiculed some of the tweets that she and Levi Johnston, the father of her grandchild, had published on Twitter.
-On December 11, 2009, he returned to Palin once more to read excerpts from her autobiography, Going Rogue: An American Life, and she, taking his teasing in good part, responded by reciting extracts from his own memoir, Up Till Now.
-(Co-written with David Fisher, later to collaborate with Shatner on a book about Leonard Nimoy and Shatner's relationship with him, Up Till Now had been published in 2008.)
+On December 11, 2009, he returned to Palin once more to read excerpts from her autobiography, Going Rogue: An American Life, and she, taking his teasing in good part, responded by reciting extracts from his 2008 memoir, Up Till Now (co-written with David Fisher, who later collaborated with Shatner on a book about Leonard Nimoy and Shatner's relationship with him).
 Shatner also contributed to O'Brien's recurring "In the Year 3000" feature, which began with Shatner's disembodied head floating in space and delivering the segment's portentous tag line: "And so we take a cosmic ride into that new millennium; that far off reality that is the year 3000.
 It's the future, man".

 Shatner was not "offered or suggested" a role in the 2009 film Star Trek.
 Director J. J. Abrams said in July 2007 that the production was "desperately trying to figure out a way to put him in" but that to "shove him in ... would be a disaster", an opinion echoed by Shatner in several interviews.
 At a convention held in 2010, Shatner described the film as "wonderful".
 Two years before its release, his own tale of how the characters of the original series of Star Trek might have come together was published in his novel Star Trek: Academy – Collision Course.